hao203/rmarkdown-YAML/readme.md

 # advanced options for html and pdf

-R Markdown stands on the shoulders of `knitr` and Pandoc(**xie2020?**). html and pdf are the most common formats outputted by R Markdown, most other formats are also transformed from them.
-From the figure below, we clearly see the difference for generating html and pdf. .md files can be directly converted to html, but md -&gt; pdf is time-consuming and depends on tex(R Markdown documents are converted to PDF by first converting to a TeX file and then calling the LaTeX engine to convert to PDF. ).
+R Markdown stands on the shoulders of `knitr` and Pandoc(Xie, Dervieux, and Riederer 2020). html and pdf are the most common formats outputted by R Markdown, most other formats are also transformed from them.
+From the figure below, we clearly see the difference for generating html and pdf. `.md` files can be directly converted to html, but md -&gt; pdf is time-consuming and depends on tex(R Markdown documents are converted to PDF by first converting to a TeX file and then calling the LaTeX engine to convert to PDF. ).
 So the options for these two formats are not always compatible.

 ![source:<https://yongfu.name/2019-fju-rmd-talk/slide/#1>](images/htmlvpdf.png)